GS Paper – 2: International Relations, Groupings & Agreements Involving India and/or Affecting India’s Interests, Regional Groupings |

 The Quad Critical & Emerging Technology Forum focuses on AI, quantum computing, and biotechnology, which is crucial for India’s National Quantum Mission.

-Initiatives like the Indo-Pacific Economic Framework (IPEF), launched in 2022, provide India with alternatives to China-centric economic arrangements in the region.
+Initiatives like the Indo-Pacific Economic Framework (IPEF), launched in 2022, provide India with alternatives to China-centric economic arrangements in the region. - Infrastructure and Connectivity:

 The Quad’s infrastructure initiatives offer India opportunities to enhance regional connectivity and influence.